MEDC0106/PythonWorkshop/README.md

 struggle to complete some exercises, we will go over them at the begining of the next session.

 - **Session 1** (Introduction to Python)
-    1. Introduction to Python
+    1. (01) Introduction to Python
-    2. Introduction to Functions
+    2. (02) Functions
-    3. Modules and Packages
+    3. (03) Modules and packages
-    4. Exercises
+    4. (04) Exercises

 - **Session 2** (Bioinformatics with BioPython)
-    1. Biopython sequences
+    1. (05) Handling sequences with Biopython
-    2. Biopython sequences - exercises
+    2. (06) Exercises
-    3. (supplementary material) Biopython proteins
+    3. (07) Handling protein data with Biopython (supplementary material)
-    4. (supplementary material) Biopython proteins - exercises
+    4. (08) Supplementary exercises

 - **Session 3** (Introduction to Data Analysis)
-    1. Introduction to Pandas
+    1. (09) Pandas
-    2. Exercises
+    2. (10) Exercises
-    3. (supplementary material) Introduction to NumPy
+    3. (11) NumPy (supplementary material)
-    4. (supplementary material) Introduction to Predictive Modelling
+    4. (12) Predictive modelling (supplementary material)
+    5. (13) Supplementary exercises

-By the end of the sessions you should feel more confident about programming with Python and understand the application of programming and Python to domain specific applications.
-Hopefully you will feel encouraged to learn more and use Python/programming in your future research/career.
+By the end of these sessions you should feel more confident about programming with Python and understand the application of programming and Python to specific domains.
+Hopefully you will feel encouraged to learn more and use Python in your research or future career.

-All the material in these sessions is freely available if you wish to come back to it at a later date to refresh your knowledge/skills.
+All the material in these sessions is freely available if you wish to come back to it at a later date to refresh your knowledge.

 ## Contact